-How to Water Potted Lemon Trees
+How To Water Potted Lemon Trees

 Though traditionally grown outdoors in the ground, fruit trees like a lemon tree can be grown in a pot.
 Due to the contained nature of a pot, care must be taken to ensure the potted lemon tree has sufficient water at all times.
 In addition, citrus fertilizer should occasionally be administered alongside a standard watering session to ensure proper growth and lemon fruit production.
 With the right watering, you can enjoy your potted lemon tree for years.